Spinal Cord Injury Claims

 In circumstances where you have sustained a spinal cord injury, that is the fault of another individual or organization, you will be entitled to make an injury claim seeking redress against that particular party/entity.

-In this article we will provide general guidance in relation to spinal cord injuries, plus the criteria for instigiating a spinal cord injury claim.
+In this article we will provide general guidance in relation to spinal cord injuries, plus the criteria for instigating a spinal cord or back injury* claim.

 Spinal injuries can result in varying degrees of limitation in mobility or paralysis.
 Primary factors which help to establish the severity of the injury are the exact location of the injury as well as the intensity of the damage.
 Different types of spinal cord injuries consist of the following: